EdelByte/gradle-conventions/README.md

 | `kotlin-core`                 | Kotlin library conventions — extends `java-core`, Kotlin compiler settings, stdlib                |
 | `jacoco`                      | JaCoCo code coverage configuration                                                                |
 | `open-rewrite`                | OpenRewrite automated refactoring setup                                                           |

+## Background

+These conventions were built as the result of migrating a ~1M LOC project with 25 microservices and 35 libraries from Maven to Gradle, and they reflect the defaults and patterns that proved most effective during that migration.